dislie/GCCR/README.md

 # GCCR

-The official implementation of the paper "Graph-guided Cross-image Correlation Learning for Fine-grained Visual Representation".
+The official implementation of the paper "Graph-guided Cross-image Correlation Learning with Adaptive Global-local Feature Fusion for Fine-grained Visual Representation".

 ## Dependencies